Petra Kvitova injured in robbery at her home

 Russian robbed

+It isn't the first time a highly ranked tennis player has been attacked at home.
 In 2007, former world No. 5 Anna Chakvetadze was robbed by six armed men in her hometown of Moscow.

-The Russian player was tied up and threatened with a knife, while her parents were beaten.
+The Russian was tied up and threatened with a knife, while her parents were beaten.

 The thieves ran off with over $300,000 worth of items, including a luxury watch the then-20-year-old had just been given at a tournament, according to the New York Times.